DecentralizedDerivatives/DRCT_standard/README.md

 ### Contracts Description <a name="Contracts-Description"> </a>
  * MasterDeployer.sol - Kicks off the factory creation by calling the CloneFactory.sol to clone a specified factory and keep track of active factories.
  * Factory.sol - The factory contract is the base of the system.
 It sets the standardized variables used in the swap contract and is called to create new swap contracts and create new DRCT tokens for the user.
- * UserContract.sol - If the user is using DDA's DApp, the Factory will read in the variables entered here and variables available through the Factory contract to properly register the swap contract.
+ * UserContract.sol - If the user is using Daxia's DApp, the Factory will read in the variables entered here and variables available through the Factory contract to properly register the swap contract.
  * Wrapped_Ether.sol - Is called by the Factory to convert Ether into an ERC20 token to create the base token that used in the swap.
  * Deployer.sol - Is called by the Factory to deploy the new swap by calling the TokenToTokenSwap.sol and the CloneFactory.sol(allows the cloning of a contract by specifying the address).
  * CloneFactory.sol-Is used by the Factory.sol via the MasterDeployer.sol to clone deployed factories by specifying their address and it is also used via the Deployer.sol to clone deployed swap contracts by specifying their address.